Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-If one is to venture just slightly out of the city, Bahrain's special history can be encountered in numerous old fort buildings, dating back as far back as 3000 BC, and beautifully restored and preserved for visitors to admire.
+If visitors venture just slightly out of the city, Bahrain's special history can be encountered in numerous old, though beautifully restored and preserved fort buildings that date back as far back as 3000 BC.

 And when the temperatures of the desert seem overwhelming, water activities seem extra tempting.
 Luckily water sports are extremely popular in Bahrain, with tourists and locals indulging in their sport of choice all year round in the warm waters of the Persian Gulf.
 Sailing and scuba diving are particularly popular.

-If you prefer to stay on land but still feel the need to cool down, you can visit the Lost Paradise of Dilmun Waterpark with the family, allowing kids to tube and slide the day away, while cooling off from the desert climate.
+If travellers prefer to stay on land but still feel the need to cool down, they can visit the Lost Paradise of Dilmun Waterpark with the family, allowing kids to tube and slide the day away, while cooling off from the desert climate.
 Whether it is in the water or in the desert, there is plenty to choose from for the whole family.

 Al Dar Island is Bahrain's best-kept secret.
-A Mediterranean beach resort with sparkling blue seas, it offers activities like dolphin viewing, pearl collecting, fishing, scuba diving, boating, and other water sports.
+A Mediterranean beach resort with sparkling blue seas, it offers activities such as dolphin viewing, pearl collecting, fishing, scuba diving, boating, and other water sports.
 Because Bahrain's beaches are notoriously poor, Al Dar is a popular excursion for both locals and tourists in Manama and all over the country.
 Though small, there are several beaches on Al Dar to choose from, none of which are overcrowded due to the strict limits regarding the number of visitors per day.
-The beaches are all clean and well-kept with good shower and ablution facilities, plus several decent restaurants and shops.
-The island is also known for its beach parties and a nightlife which, in Bahrain terms, is quite lively.
-Booking ahead is essential, as only a few tickets to Al Dar are allocated per day, and international visitors are required to present their passports at the Port Office before embarking on the ferry to Al Dar.
+The island is also known for its beach parties and lively nightlife.

-A one-hour boat ride from Manama are the Hawar Islands, a cluster of islands known for their spectacular scenery and wildlife.
-A UNESCO World Heritage Site, the Hawar Islands are home to playful dolphins and bright pink flocks of flamingos, and the islands' resorts offer the chance to relax and enjoy the tranquil surroundings while indulging in activities like jet skiing, canoeing, cycling, and paddle boats.
+One-hour from Manama by boat, the Hawar Islands are a cluster of islands known for their spectacular scenery and wildlife.
+A UNESCO World Heritage Site, the Hawar Islands are home to playful dolphins and bright pink flocks of flamingos, and the islands' resorts offer the chance to relax and enjoy the tranquil surroundings while indulging in activities such as jet skiing, canoeing, cycling, and paddle boats.
 With a small population of around 4,000 people, tourism is the major industry.
 Although the islands are geographically closer to Qatar, Hawar belongs to Bahrain and makes a pleasant weekend excursion from Manama.